bk/pdc/README.md

 * There are four pre-defined pandoc variables which share a name with a command-line argument: `title`, `toc`, `bibliography, csl`.
 * There are three further variables which have direct pandoc command-line equivalents although the names are not quite identical: `header-includes` (which corresponds to `--include-in-header`), `include-before` (corresponding to `--include-before-body`), and `include-after` (corresponding to `--include-after-body`).

+## A note on defaults files

+Some of the functionality of `pdc` overlaps with [Pandoc defaults files](https://pandoc.org/MANUAL.html#defaults-files), first introduced in Pandoc v2.8 (2019-11-22) and extended and improved in later versions.
+However, defaults files only target a single output format at a time and provide no options for pre- or postprocessing (other than standard Pandoc filters).
+Also, some Pandoc parameters still cannot be controlled via this route.

+Usage of `pdc` can with advantage be combined with a well-written set of defaults files.
+The majority of the settings for each output format may then, for instance, be specified in defaults files while the `pdc` config file will reference them and additionally specify the list of output formats as well as any pre- and postprocessing.

 ## Compatibility

-`pdc` is primarily intended for use with Pandoc version 2.x (2.18 at the time of writing).
+`pdc` is primarily intended for use with Pandoc version 2.x (2.19 as of the current `pdc` version).
 It was, however, originally written for Pandoc 1.17 and will continue to work with the 1.x series as long as one avoids putting a few incompatible options in `defaults.yaml`.

 ## Copyright and license

-Copyright: Baldur A. Kristinsson, 2016 and later.
+Copyright: Baldur A. Kristinsson, 2016-2022.

 All source files in this package, including the documentation, are open source software under the terms of [Perl's Artistic License 2.0](http://www.perlfoundation.org/artistic_license_2_0)